romanpogodin/romanpogodin.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
-I am a PhD student in theoretical neuroscience at [Gatsby Computational Neuroscience Unit][gatsby] (UCL, London).
+I am a PhD student in theoretical neuroscience with [Peter E. Latham][pel] at [Gatsby Computational Neuroscience Unit][gatsby] (UCL, London).

+Currently, I work on models of associative memory.
+ I also did a breadth rotation project in multi-armed bandits with [Tor Lattimore][tor] (DeepMind).

 Before joining Gatsby in 2017, I received a BSc (honours) in applied mathematics and physics from [Moscow Insitute of Physics and Technology][mipt] (2013-2017).
 I also finished the first year of the